Marabyte/marabyte.com/site/posts/michael-faraday.md

   electrolysis.
 His inventions of electromagnetic rotary devices formed the foundation of electric motor technology, and it was largely due to his efforts that electricity became practical for use in technology.
+description: >-
+  Michael Faraday was an English scientist who contributed to the study of electromagnetism and electrochemistry.
+His main discoveries include the principles underlying electromagnetic induction, diamagnetism and electrolysis.
 tags:
   - post
 ---